The Everest Base Camp Cho-la Pass Gokyo Lake trek is a thrilling journey that takes you into the gateway to the Everest region.

 Gokyo and Chola Pass Trek Difficulty

-Everest Base Camp Trek via Gokyo Cho La Pass falls in strenuous grade.
+Everest Gokyo Chola Pass Trek falls in strenuous grade.
 Strenuous treks demand a high level of strength and physical fitness.
-That being said, people of all ages and capabilities have managed to complete the Everest Base Camp Trek without issue.
+That being said, people of all ages and capabilities have managed to complete the Chola pass trek without issue.
 Among the 15 days of trekking, you will walk for an average of 5-6 hours a day.
 Some days require you to walk as little as 3 hours, while other days you need to walk for about 8 hours.

 Altitude sickness is another thing to be careful about during this trek.
 Cardio exercises, hiking, kayaking, etc. one month prior to the trip can help you prepare for the trek.